 If sports is your thing, the Circle City is home to the Indianapolis Colts, Indiana Pacers, Indiana Fever, Indianapolis Indians, Indy Eleven, the NCAA headquarters, world-class golf courses and of course the Indianapolis Motor Speedway.
 Love nature?
 We have the White River and Canal coursing through downtown surrounded by pathways, restaurants and living areas.
 The Cultural Trail and Monon Trail provide dozens of dedicated miles for walking, running and biking.
 Eagle Creek Park is one of only many parks that provide opportunities for all kinds of outdoor activities and nature watching.

 Culture?
 We’ve got that, too.
 The Children’s Museum is the world’s largest of its kind.
 The Indianapolis Museum of Art at Newfields and the 100 Acres art and nature park provide just that: acres of art and nature both inside the museum and on its grounds.
-There’s also the Eiteljorg Museum, the Indiana State Museum, Connor Prairie living history museum and more.
+There’s also the Eiteljorg Museum, the Indiana State Museum, Conner Prairie living history museum and more.
 Prefer your culture to be live action?
 We have the world-renowned Indianapolis Symphony Orchestra, the Indiana Repertory Theatre and a host of other music and theater groups.

 No matter your interests, there’s something for everyone in Indianapolis, which has all the benefits of other major U.S. cities but without the sky-high costs.
 Need housing?
 We’ll help point you in the right direction.